The Evolution of Natural Language Models: Understanding Their Impact on AI

 Support Vector Machines for classification and tagging

-A major breakthrough came with distributed word representations.
+A significant breakthrough emerged with distributed word representations.
 Models like Word2vec learned dense vector embeddings that captured semantic relationships between words.
-Soon after, attention mechanisms allowed models to focus on relevant context, dramatically improving tasks like translation and summarization.
+Soon after, attention mechanisms enabled models to focus on relevant context, dramatically enhancing tasks like translation and summarization.

-These statistical and early neural methods provided the scalability and flexibility needed for the next leap forward.
+These statistical and early neural methods provided the scalability and flexibility necessary for the next leap forward.

 Neural Networks and Deep Learning